Privacy Policy

 How Long We Keep Your Data

 We retain your account and profile data for as long as your account is active.
-If you delete your account through the Settings page, your Firebase Authentication account and your Firestore profile document are deleted immediately.
-Posts, comments, messages, and connection records associated with your account may persist for a short period before being removed.
+If you delete your account through the Settings page, your Firebase Authentication account and your Firestore profile document are deleted, and an automatic clean-up removes the data associated with your account — including your posts, comments, challenge answers, likes, conversations and messages, notifications, connection and block records, Study Room membership, and uploaded files.
+This clean-up may take a short time to fully propagate across our systems.

-If you would like your data removed more thoroughly or if you have concerns about residual data, please contact us at scholarwebsite1@gmail.com.
+If you have any concerns about residual data, please contact us at scholarwebsite1@gmail.com.

 Your Rights Under UK GDPR